It’s generally considered to be quite bad form for a media professional to be annoyed at journalists.

 Has enough progress been made in Haiti over the last 12 months?
 Absolutely not.
 Could things have been done better: Of course!

-But if you are given 45 minutes of airtime and generous travel budget, then please spend you time to address concrete issues and then ask the people on the ground why these things are that way – instead of “aid experts” back in Europe!
+But if you are given 45 minutes of airtime and generous travel budget, then please spend some of your time to address concrete issues and ask the people on the ground why things are that way – instead of “aid experts” back in Europe!

 Here are a few blog entries and articles I would like to recommend: